groupvine/gv-doc/membership/importing.md

-To define text-based member attributes (which can then be included in personalized, group emails), add a header row to your CSV import file, put the member email addresses under an "email" column, and then add "[attribute name]" columns for your custom attributes.
+To define text-based member attributes (which can then be included in personalized, group emails), add a header row to your CSV import file, put the member email addresses under an "email" column, and then add "attribute name" columns for your custom attributes.

 For example: